Project status: Closed

 - What appropriate complaint management, remedy and oversight mechanisms are required for victims of crime to access their rights.

-A Charter will ensure that victims of crime can consistently access:
+The Charter will ensure that victims of crime can consistently access:

 - their rights including having information, support, privacy and opportunities to have a voice as their case progresses through the justice system, and